William Wood (Scottish surgeon): Life

+In 1816 Wood was elected a member of the Harveian Society of Edinburgh and served as president in 1821.
 In 1820 he was elected a member of the Aesculapian Club.
-In 1821 he was President of the Harveian Society.

 In 1822 he succeeded John Henry Wishart as President of the Royal College of Surgeons of Edinburgh.
 He served a second term from 1826 to 1828, being succeeded by John Gairdner.

 In 1824 he elected a Fellow of the Royal Society of Edinburgh his proposer being Robert Graham.

 In 1831 he was joined by his newly qualified son, Andrew, both practicing from premises at 87 George Street in Edinburgh's New Town close to their home at 42 South Hanover Street.

 He was President of the Medico-Chirurgical Society 1837–1839.

 He died at home, 24 Stafford Street in western Edinburgh on 3 September 1858.
 He is buried in Restalrig churchyard in eastern Edinburgh, beside Alexander Wood, Lord Wood, his uncle.
 The grave is on the south side of the church.